-Another critical component of a high resiliency is high availability.
-Ensuring your distributed app is available – under different loads, different times, and across different devices and eliminating single points of failure – is a key indicator of overall app health.
+Another critical component of high resiliency is high availability.
+Ensuring your distributed app is available – under different loads, at different times, and across different devices and eliminating single points of failure – is a key indicator of overall app health.

 - Physically distribute resources and components across different locations to ensure a single outage does not cause the entire app to crash.